Coordinator service

 Segment availability

-If a Historical service restarts or becomes unavailable for any reason, the Coordinator will notice a service has gone missing and treat all segments served by that service as being dropped.
-Given a sufficient period of time, the segments may be reassigned to other Historical services in the cluster.
+If a Historical service restarts or becomes unavailable for any reason, the Coordinator notices that a service has gone missing and treats all segments served by that service as being dropped.
+The segments are then reassigned to other Historical services in the cluster.
 However, each segment that is dropped is not immediately forgotten.
 Instead, there is a transitional data structure that stores all dropped segments with an associated lifetime.
 The lifetime represents a period of time in which the Coordinator will not reassign a dropped segment.
-Hence, if a Historical service becomes unavailable and available again within a short period of time, the Historical service will start up and serve segments from its cache without any those segments being reassigned across the cluster.
+Hence, if a Historical service becomes unavailable and available again within a short period of time, the Historical service will start up and serve segments from its cache without any of those segments being reassigned across the cluster.

 Automatic compaction